PERFORMING ENDOVASCULAR THORACIC AORTIC STENT GRAFTING: A Minimally Invasive Option for Repair of Aortic Aneurysms

 Management of thoracic aortic disease can be complicated by the high morbidity (incidence of disease or medical conditions) associated with both medical and surgical treatment.
 Given the complexity of performing open surgical repair of the thoracic aorta and its associated morbidities such as heart attack, stroke, paralysis, kidney damage, and prolonged ventilator support, new approaches to thoracic aneurysm repair are being investigated.

-Our cardiovascular specialists — cardiothoracic and vascular surgeons working together — are now performing the newly developed minimally invasive endovascular stent grafting repair of TAAs.
+Our cardiovascular specialists — cardiothoracic and vascular surgeons working together — perform the newly developed minimally invasive endovascular stent grafting repair of TAAs.
 The entire operation is done within the aorta itself, via its branches in the groin, using the endovascular approach (endo-, within + vascular, vessel) with the aid of special technology and instrumentation.

 Because endovascular surgery involves a smaller incision, compared with that used in conventional operations, and also avoids the need for extracorporeal perfusion (use of heart-lung machine), it causes less disruption of the patient's physiology, or vital processes.
 Consequently, the hospital stay is usually much shorter and the patient's recovery much faster.
 Smaller scars are another major benefit.